rahmancdp/abd-al-rahmanh.github.io/_posts/2024-08-12-How-to-connect-Watsonx-Assistant-to-WatsonX.md

 **Watsonx** is IBM's platform that helps businesses use Data and AI.
 It includes tools for training, testing, and using AI, especially generative AI through Large Language Models (LLMs) in the **watsonx.ai** part of the platform.
 One of the features of **IBM watsonx Assistant** is how easily it can connect to AI services like **watsonx.ai**.
 This guide will show you how to set up this connection.

 This tutorial gives a simple example of how to integrate these two services.
-If you want to learn more about all the features of **watsonx Assistant**, check out the [documentation](#).
+If you want to learn more about all the features of **watsonx Assistant**, check out the [Official documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).

 If you have questions about connecting a virtual assistant with generative AI, feel free to ask in the [discussion forum](#).